 The recently renovated Visitors Center includes: Introductory film, artifacts, scale models, life sized camel replica, soldier and laundress dress up stations, original paintings and more.
 The fort has stunning panoramic views, a picnic shelter, and a diverse range of wildlife.

 We recommend allowing at least an hour for a comprehensive tour of the site.
 The self-guided tour includes indoor museum exhibit and outdoor viewing of the fort ruins.
 The outdoor tour requires extensive walking on 2.5 miles of trail; therefore, we suggest dressing appropriately.
 Daytime summer temperatures can exceed 110 degrees Fahrenheit.
-Golf carts are available on a first-come, first-served basis.

 Visitor parking is available on site.